Understanding the Different Types of Logical Reasoning Methods and Argumentation

 With that in mind, an inductive syllogism (a non-deductive or statistical syllogism) might look like this:

-- Almost all Adult Humans are taller than 25 inches.
+- Almost all Adult Humans are taller than 25 inches; or, Almost all A are B; or, A probably equals B.

-- Therefore, it is “highly likely” Socrates is taller than 25 inches.
+- Therefore, it is “highly likely” Socrates is taller than 25 inches; or, Therefore this C is likely B; or, B probably equals C.

 With deductive reasoning we can know whether an argument is true or not based on figure (as long as we confirm our logic is sound).
 That means we can create a logic rule-set that always works.